kingsdigitallab/alice-thornton/frontend/posts/blog/2022-08-25-encoding-alice-thorntons-books.md

-Alice Thornton's books have multiple potential audiences - in literature and history (social, political, religious, gender, of medicine) - and beyond academic readers.
-Because we can mark up several different “layers” of meaning within the texts, TEI makes it possible, in a sense, to have multiple versions of the books within a single edition, catering for varying perspectives.
+Alice Thornton's books have multiple potential audiences - in literature and history (social, political, religious, gender, of medicine) - and beyond academic readers (e.g. those interested in the British Civil Wars, local history, family history, women's history).
+Because we can mark up several different
+“layers” of meaning within the texts, TEI makes it possible, in a sense, to have multiple versions of the books within a single edition, catering for varying perspectives.